Skip to Content

 Read Next: 101 Travel Experiences for Your Couple’s Bucket List

-The American Revolutionary War started in Lexington and Concord, meaning you are surrounded by Revolutionary war history.
-Lexington has more than 10 historic battle sites, cemeteries, and memorials that are available to be toured.
+The American Revolutionary War started in Lexington and Concord, so you are surrounded by Revolutionary War history.
+Lexington has more than 10 historic battle sites, cemeteries, and memorials that can be toured.

 A visit to Lexington Green will allow you to see the site of the first battle of the Revolutionary War.
 In addition, a trip to Minute Man National Historic Park will teach you all about the young men involved at the beginning of the war.